eProsima/DDS-Router/docs/rst/use_cases/vulcanexus_cloud.rst

 DDS-Router deployment
 ---------------------
-The cloud router is launched from within a Vulcanexus Docker image, which uses as configuration file the one hosted in the previously deployed ConfigMap.
+The cloud router is launched from within a Vulcanexus Docker image, which uses as configuration file the one hosted in the previously set up ConfigMap.
 The cloud router will be deployed with the following settings:

 .. literalinclude:: ../../resources/use_cases/vulcanexus_cloud/ddsrouter.yml
     :language: yaml